 The holidays are a time of celebration.
 Families and friends gather together for meals, gifts, and festive drinks.
 Champagne toasts to the New Year, warm rum toddies near the fireplace, and glasses of red wine on the table often go hand-in-hand with the holidays.
-At the end of the evening, when guests make their way home on dark icy roads, too much alcohol in the system can turn a night of celebration into tragedy.
-While everyone knows that drinking and driving is a dangerous act, many people do not realize how much even a little alcohol can affect the body and how long alcohol can remain in the system, causing impairment.
+At the end of the evening, when guests make their way home on dark, icy roads, too much alcohol in the system can turn a night of celebration into tragedy.
+While most people know that drinking and driving is dangerous, many do not realize how much alcohol can affect the body and how long alcohol can remain in the system, causing impairment.

 If you or someone you love struggles to stop drinking, you may be putting lives at risk.
 With professional help, overcoming alcohol use can curb the risk of drunk driving on holidays.
 At Recovery Ranch Tennessee, we provide treatment services to help people find a life of sobriety.
 From detox and cognitive-behavioral therapy to nutrition, family education, and support group meetings, our program helps individuals gain the skills they need to stay sober.
 Get started on the road to recovery in our alcohol rehab center today by calling 1.844.876.7680.